NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 Don't forget that you can match fasta ID lines with `/^>/ of $var=~m/^>/`

+**creating @lengths**
+Finally, to get the length of a string, you can use the function `length()`;
+Note that length will return the length of a sequence INCLUDING THE \n.
+To remove this and other space characters, process DNA seqeunce data with the regex `s/\s//g`

+This will remove all whitespace and prevent length from reporting `\n` as part of the sequence length.

+**Sorting @lengths**

 Also, to sort an array you can use this code

 ```